bayesNMF: Fast Bayesian Poisson NMF with Automatically Learned Rank Applied to Mutational Signatures

-Mutational signature analysis is a rapidly growing field driven by an increasing number of publicly available databases, including COSMIC \citep{tate2019cosmic}, mSignatureDB \citep{huang2018msignaturedb}, the Pan-Cancer Analysis of Whole Genomes (PCAWG) \citep{icgc2020pan}, and the compendium of Mutational Signatures of Environmental Agents \citep{kucab2019compendium}.
+Mutational signature analysis is a rapidly growing field driven by an increasing number of publicly available databases, including COSMIC \citep{tate2019cosmic}, mSignatureDB \citep{huang2018msignaturedb}, PCAWG \citep{icgc2020pan}, and the compendium of Mutational Signatures of Environmental Agents \citep{kucab2019compendium}.
 With increased data sizes and availability, computational efficiency must be carefully considered when making modeling and implementation choices.